 - For public companies, there should be a rotation of audit firms and auditors.
 The Act also prevents auditors from performing non-audit services to the company.
 In case of non-compliance, there is substantial criminal and civil liability for an auditor.

 - The whole process of rehabilitation and liquidation of the companies in the case of the financial crisis has been made time-bound.

 - The Act makes it mandatory for companies to form CSR committees, and formulate CSR policies.
 For certain companies, mandatory disclosures have been made with regard to CSR.

 - Listed companies ought to have one director to represent small shareholders as well.

-- There is provision for search and seizure of documents, during investigation, without an order from a magistrate.
+- There is provision for search and seizure of documents, during the investigation, without an order from a magistrate.